assemble/assemble/README.md

 **A balance of best practices, convention and configuration**

-See some [examples]. todo...

 Assemble helps you _quickly launch static web projects_ using HTML and CSS components, scaffolds, client-side templates, mock-data, CSS pre-processors, markdown, YAML, JSON, sensible configuration defaults and a Grunt.js build system to make it work.

 This project was designed to be more about flexibility and speed, and less about opinion and prescription.
 So we'll give you some examples, and show you _how to speed up your projects_, but we won't force you to do it our way.

+Check out these [examples]. todo...

 ## Getting Started

 _Assemble uses Grunt.js.
-If you haven't used [grunt][http://gruntjs.com/] before, be sure to check out the [Getting Started][] guide._
+If you haven't used [grunt][grunt] before, be sure to check out the [Getting Started][Getting Started] guide.
+Also, Assemble was designed to work with Grunt 0.4.0.
+If you're still using grunt v0.3.x, you must [upgrade](Upgrading) for Assemble to work._

-From the same directory as your project's [Gruntfile][Getting Started] and [package.json][], install this plugin with the following command:
+From the same directory as your project's [Gruntfile][Getting Started] and [package.json][packageJSON], install this plugin with the following command:

 ```shell
 npm install assemble --save-dev
 ```

-_Assemble was designed to work with Grunt 0.4.0.
-If you're still using grunt v0.3.x, you must [upgrade](Upgrading) for Assemble to work._

 Once that's done, add this line to your project's Gruntfile: